osirislab/armana/README.md

 # Armana

-Armana aims to become an real-time Internet monitor to prioritize incident response.
+Armana aims to become a real-time Internet threat monitor to accelerate incident response.

 ## How to build